How To Set Up A Home Theater

 After, you’re going to take the wire, and make a small cut all the way around the wire.
 You don’t want to cut all the way through, but you just want to cut around it so that there’s a visible notch.

 The little strands inside is what you don’t want to cut, only the insulation (that’s the outer plastic covering of the wire.)
-Then when you have a cut all the way around the wire, you can use either the scissors on the other end or your hands.
+Then when you have a cut all the way around the wire, you can use either the scissors or your hands for this next part.

 With the wire cutting tool: